-Comets are made of dust, ice and rock materials, while asteroids are composed of rocky materials and metals.
+Comets are made of dust, ice, and rock materials, while asteroids are composed of rocky materials and metals.
 Both the celestial bodies were formed 4.6 billion years ago.
 Asteroids were formed much closer to the sun where it was impossible for the ice to remain solid.
 Comets were formed farther away from the sun where the ice remained solid.
-Comets which approach the sun lose material with its each orbit around the sun as its ice melts and vapourises to form the tail known as coma.
+Comets that approach the Sun lose material with its every orbit around the sun as its ice melts and vaporizes to form the tail known as the coma.

 Difference Between Asteroid And Comet

 Now that we have an idea of what asteroid and comets are, let us write down the differences between them in a tabular column.
 The comparison between asteroid and comet in tabular form is given below.